santanamanu/santanamanu/README.md

 - 👋 Hi, I’m @santanamanu
 - 👀 I’m interested in science
-- 🌱 I’m currently learning git
+- 🌱 I’m currently learning git and github
 - 📫 How to reach me: linkedin

 <!---